-You see I have been putting a thesis together for my Chinese herbal medicine masters, and after hauling myself into studies of Chinese herbs and menopause, I finally decided that the only ones I would consider for my systematic review would be high-quality randomised controlled trials (RCTs) for menopause.
+When I was studying for my Chinese herbal medicine masters thesis, I finally decided that the only research I would consider for my systematic review would be high-quality randomised controlled trials (RCTs) for menopause.

 RCTs that use a Chinese herbal medicine formula not just an isolated herb or constituent, and measure the outcomes of the participants according to their vasomotor symptoms such as frequency and severity of hot flushing and night sweating.